pkarsy/rfboot/help/Notes-about-the-License.md

 This is because the application (no matter if it is AVR assembler or Arduino sketch) and the bootloader use different source code trees.

-- It should be obvious but to be really sure: channel, syncword, XTEA key are just numbers.
+- It should be obvious, but to be really sure: Channel, syncword, XTEA key are just numbers.
 They are not modifications to the code, and you don't publish them.

 Generally, I will be glad if you want to offer corrections or improvements to the code/documentation.